 2013 October - Deputy Prime Minister Liviu Dragnea is charged with trying to rig the 2012 referendum that failed to oust President Basescu.
 Another 74 others are accused of falsifying data to sway the vote's outcome.
 Mr Dragnea denies the charge.

-2014 January - Transitional curbs on Romanians' right to work and receive benefits in some EU members in place since Romania joined the bloc in 2007 lapse.
+2014 January - Transitional curbs on Romanians' right to work and receive benefits in some EU members in place since Romania joined in 2007 lapse.

 2014 March - Prime Minister Victor Ponta forms a new coalition following the National Liberal Party departure from the government.